medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <!-- br -->

-ehmiSBDH Receiver contains only the mandatory element Identifier.
+ehmiSbdhReceiver contains only the mandatory element Identifier.

 <!-- br -->